rniemela77/discord-bot/README.md

 ## TODO:

-- Do not render own account in watchers selection
+- server/discord: fix bot !gettasks
-- fix bot !gettasks
+- frontend: make logout send them to login screen
-- use paths /tasks, /add-task. make buttons reflect these changes.
+- frontend: add profile editing screen
-- use camel case for all paths
+- frontend: use paths /tasks, /new. make buttons reflect these changes.
 - Allow users to not set watchers.
 If no watchers are set, don't display the watcher message when the task is due.
-- fix 3+ watchers due message.
+- server/discord: fix 3+ watchers due message.
 [1, 2, 3] and [4]
 - frontend: when an API request is made that will be reflected in the UI (creating a task for instance), consider directly changing the store/state to create a snappier experience.
 Figure out how to handle the API failures.
 - frontend: Show modal when user completes a task.
 (Enter in message)
 - frontend/server: allow users to upload/set avatar